DragonesFist/WebAutomation/README.md

 ## Pointers when u use YTDownload.py file
-Install the library using the following command in cmd `python -m pip install --force-reinstall https://github.com/yt-dlp/yt-dlp/archive/master.tar.gz` Now you can run the code in cmd
+Install the library using the following command in cmd `python -m pip install --force-reinstall https://github.com/yt-dlp/yt-dlp/archive/master.tar.gz` Download the ffmpeg from https://github.com/BtbN/FFmpeg-Builds/releases .
+Check for windows distribution and download it.
+Extract the zip folder into some location and copy the path.
+You should use this path in the code for ffmpeg_location key in the options dictionary.
+Now you can run the code in cmd